Jordan - Country Commercial Guide

 • Access to Regional and International Markets: Jordanian ICT companies, including SMEs, face almost no cultural or language barriers entering neighboring Arab markets.
 Jordan has a strong strategic geographic location in the center of the Middle East and has good relations with countries in the region.
 This indicates good opportunities to leverage Jordan as a platform to access regional markets.

 • Arabization of the Online Content: Many Jordanian companies conduct “Arabization” of software and solutions.
 Arabization not only involves translating internationally successful products into the Arabic language, but also adapting content to the Arab context for consumers all over the world.
-With 75 percent of Arabic Internet content generated by Jordan’s ICT sector, the market not only offers an opportunity for U.S. software providers to develop and leverage existing sales channels to regional markets, but a competitive proposition for investment in content applications and e-learning.
+About 75 percent of Arabic Internet content is generated by Jordan’s ICT sector and 40 percent of the top visited Arabic websites in the Middle East are Jordanian.
+Hence, the market not only offers an opportunity for U.S. software providers to develop and leverage existing sales channels to regional markets, but a competitive proposition for investment in content applications and e-learning.

 Resources